ITMax2026/Active-Directory-Lab/README.md

 *   **Resource Migration:** Successfully migrated local file shares to **SharePoint Online**, providing cloud-synced access without the need for a local VPN or DC connection.

 ### 3. Future Graph API Integration
 Explore the use of **Microsoft Graph PowerShell** for direct cloud provisioning.
-Because Graph runs over HTTPS (vs. LDAP for AD), it is required for automated identity management in Entra ID cloud-only.
+Because Graph runs over HTTPS (vs. LDAP for AD), it is required for automated identity management in Entra ID cloud-only environments.

 ---

 ##  Resources
 *   Microsoft Documentation (Learn), YouTube Videos, Google searches, and Gemini Q&A
-*   *Note: Gemini AI was utilized for Markdown formatting and documentation structure.*
+*   *Note: Gemini AI was utilized for Markdown formatting.*